Wednesday, May 20, 2026

 — Tim Buckley, Director, Climate Energy Finance (former Citigroup MD)

-The Simandou iron ore project in Guinea is a key example of this investment.
-The US$23 billion development, backed by Chinese state capital and Rio Tinto, shipped its first 344,000 tonnes to China in January 2026.
-Projections indicate that by 2029, Guinea will become the world's third-largest iron ore exporter.
-The project includes dedicated logistics infrastructure to Chinese ports.
+The Simandou iron ore project in Guinea illustrates the strategy at work.
+The $23 billion development, backed by Chinese state capital alongside Rio Tinto, shipped its first 344,000 tonnes to China in January 2026.
+By 2029, when production reaches full capacity, Guinea will become the world's third-largest iron ore exporter, with ore grades higher than Pilbara output and a logistics chain running directly to Chinese ports without depending on Australian infrastructure.

 TB